The ideal level of homocysteine is 7. High homocysteine is not good and low homocysteine is not good.

 - Taking too much methylfolate, methylB12 and Vitamin B6 in a homocysteine lowering supplement for too long.
 I see this a lot in clinic, whereby a patient is either put on a homocysteine lowering supplement for too long, or without even having high homocysteine in the first place.

-- Taking pyrrole compounds with high dose B6 for too long.
+- Taking pyrrole compounds with high does B6 for too long.
 This will also cause homocysteine to lower too far.

 What happens when homocysteine is too low?